Nadine Dorries calls on GB’s Paralympics team to protest in Beijing

 The International Tennis Federation has suspended those countries from membership and team competitions, but individual players are still competing on the men’s and women’s professional tours.

-So too are Formula One drivers, although the BBC is reporting that, despite global governing body the FIA allowing Russians to compete as neutrals, Motorsport UK will not allow Haas driver Nikita Mazepin to race at the British Grand Prix.
-The BBC reports that the UK ban will extend to Russian drivers in all motorsport disciplines.
+So too are Formula One drivers, although, despite global governing body the FIA allowing Russians to compete as neutrals, Motorsport UK will not allow Haas driver Nikita Mazepin to race at the British Grand Prix.
+The organisation has confirmed the UK ban will extend to Russian and Belarusian drivers in all motorsport disciplines.

 Everton announced on Wednesday they had suspended all commercial sponsorship arrangements with the Russian companies USM, Megafon and Yota.